gobacktest/gobacktest/README.md

 )

 func main() {
-	// we nee a new backtester
-	test := gobacktest.New()
+	// we need a new blanc backtester test := gobacktest.New()

-	// define symbols to be tested and load them into the backtest var symbols = []string{"TEST.DE"}
+	// define the symbols to be tested and load them into the backtest var symbols = []string{"TEST.DE"}
 	test.SetSymbols(symbols)

-	// set a portfolio with inital cash portfolio := &internal.Portfolio{Cash: 10000}
+	// set a portfolio with some inital cash portfolio := &internal.Portfolio{InitialCash: 10000}

-	// choose a risk manager and load into the portfolio riskManager := &internal.Risk{}
+	// choose a risk manager and load it into the portfolio riskManager := &internal.Risk{}
 	portfolio.SetRiskManager(riskManager)
 	test.SetPortfolio(portfolio)

-	// create data provider and load data into the backtest data := &internal.BarEventFromCSVFileData{FileDir: "../data/test/"}
+	// create a data provider and load the data into the backtest data := &internal.BarEventFromCSVFileData{FileDir: "../testdata/test/"}
 	data.Load(symbols)
 	test.SetData(data)

-	// create strategy provider and load into the backtest strategy := &internal.SimpleStrategy{}
+	// create a strategy provider and load it into the backtest strategy := &internal.SimpleStrategy{}
 	test.SetStrategy(strategy)

-	// create execution provider and load into the backtest exchange := &internal.Exchange{}
+	// create an execution provider and load it into the backtest exchange := &internal.Exchange{}
 	test.SetExchange(exchange)

 	// run the backtest
 	test.Run()
 }
 ```

 ---
+## Dependencies

+The internal calculations use the [github.com/shopspring/decimal](https://github.com/shopspring/decimal) package for arbitrary-precision fixed-point decimals.

+Make sure to install it into your `$GOPATH` with

+	go get github.com/shopspring/decimal
+---
-## basic components
+## Basic components

 These are the basic components of an event-driven framework.